jxhou/ContentExplorer/design docs/AngularAnimation.md

   ...
 }
 This is the case when we need to do sophisticated animation for elements on component template.
 Normally we handle ":enter/:leave" transitions to animate the sub elements of the component without defining any other states.
 Good examples of using @HostBinding: a Component participating angular route, or *ngIf enable/hide component, which will all trigger ":enter/:leave" transitions.
-So one can configure sophisticated animation of containing elements when component show/hide.
+So one can configure sophisticated animation of containing elements when component show/hide (more details in next section of route transition).

 ## Animation for route transition
 See references 2, 3, and 4.